the1lab/1lab/src/1Lab/Univalence.lagda.md

-In some situations, it is helpful to have a proof that `path→equiv`{.Agda} followed by `an adjustment of levels`{.Agda ident=Lift} is still an equivalence:
+In some situations, it is helpful to have a proof that `path→equiv`{.Agda} followed by `an adjustment of levels`{.Agda ident=lift} is still an equivalence:

 ```agda
 univalence-lift : {A B : Type ℓ} → is-equiv (λ e → lift (path→equiv {A = A} {B} e))